 The time is now to fight for the compensation you deserve.
-Call Minner Vines Moncus Injury Lawyers at (859) 550-2900 to get started, or fill out this contact form and a representative will be with you shortly.
+Call Minner Vines Injury Lawyers, PLLC at (859) 550-2900 to get started, or fill out this contact form and a representative will be with you shortly.

 Types of Compensation You Can Receive for Your Livestock Accident

 As one could imagine due to the size, strength, and weight of farm animals like cattle and horses, injuries can range from minor to life-altering.
 Depending on the severity of the accident, you could be out of work recovering for a long time or even face a debilitating injury that will leave you unable to ever work again.

 The following damages can potentially be recovered when you are pursuing a claim for compensation:

 - Disability or dismemberment resulting from the injury sustained.

 - Damages because of changes to quality of life.

 With our experienced livestock accident attorneys, we will review your claim, answer any questions you have about the process, and explore all legal options.